 - Sarcoidosis (a condition that causes inflammation of organs including the lungs)

 - Uncontrolled Type 2 Diabetes

 - Undescended testicles as an infant

 Low testosterone is diagnosed with a blood test.
-Since levels normally fluctuate throughout the day, doctors prefer to measure testosterone levels in the early morning when levels are at their highest.
+Since levels normally fluctuate throughout the day, testosterone levels should be measured in the early morning when levels are at their highest.